Bottle Episode (The Simpsons): Plot

-After Smithers finishes Mr. Burns' tasks, they celebrate by having Smithers perform a wine tasting for him.
-Later, Smithers has Homer help him escort a million-dollar bottle of wine owned by Napoleon to Burns' mansion for his wine club.
-When Burns phones Smithers to help him with another task, Homer must deliver the bottle himself.
-After retrieving the bottle when it gets away, he brings it home and places it in the safe while he takes a nap.
-Marge has Homer eat dinner before going to the mansion.
-When Homer complements her stew, Marge says she added some wine she found.
-Horrified, he opens the safe to find he previously punched a hole into the back of the kitchen cabinet and into the safe on the other side.
+Waylon Smithers is instructed by his boss, the billionaire owner of the Springfield nuclear power plant, Mr. Burns, to get him a million-dollar bottle of 19th-century wine owned by Napoleon to Burns' mansion for his wine club.
+Smithers tasks one of the nuclear plant's employees, Homer Simpson, to get it.
+Homer places it in a safe in his house, but later finds out his wife Marge accidentally used it in a stew she made, unaware of its value.

-Smithers comes to check on Homer who explains what happened.
-He fears Burns will kill them, but Homer says they should cover up the accident.
-Lisa says to find someone who knows the chemistry of alcohol.
-Professor Frink analyzes the stew and reproduces the wine.
-Burns serves the replica to his wine club, and they are impressed.
-While Marge and Smithers celebrate by drinking some of the remainder of the replica, Smithers tells Marge not to feel guilty since the rich waste money on expensive wine.
-Marge suggests selling another bottle of the replica and use the proceeds to help the poor.
-They imagine themselves as Robin Hood and Maid Marian.
-The fake wine is sold at auction, but they are arrested for wine forgery.
+Smithers finds out and is furious, but Homer, through a musical number, explains to Marge and Smithers that they should cover it up, as Homer always does when he messes up.
+Homer's daughter Lisa suggests that they go to the scientist Professor Frink, who analyzes the stew and successfully reproduces the wine.
+Unaware of the incident, Mr. Burns serves the replica to his wine club, and they are impressed with the drink.
+While Marge and Smithers celebrate by drinking some of the remaining wine given by Frink, Smithers tells Marge not to feel guilty for lying, as rich people like Mr. Burns often spend excess amounts of money on wine.
+Marge drunkenly suggests that they should reproduce another bottle of the wine and sell it to the rich, using the proceeds to help the poor.
+After fantasizing about themselves as Robin Hood and Maid Marian, stealing money from a rich man for people who need it, they decide to do it.
+The fake wine is sold at auction, but they are soon arrested for wine forgery.

-Marge phones Homer and says she is in jail for selling the fake wine.
-At their trial, Marge accidentally demonstrates how she makes fake alcoholic drinks.
-Homer tells the kids what happened, and they tell him find a way to get Marge out of jail with help from the master of cover-ups.

-At closing arguments, Marge says if the fake wine is the same original, then there is no harm.
-The prosecutor says wine is a story of civilization and must be protected from fraud.
-The judge dismisses the case and says the fake wine is real.
-After the judge leaves, Burns explains that he bribed the judge so that fake collectibles owned by the rich retain their value.
-He thanks Homer who alerted Burns of what was happening.
-Smithers is disappointed to be saved by an evil man, but Marge says they can now use the proceeds from the auction on charitable endeavors.
+At their trial, Marge accidentally demonstrates how they counterfeited the wine, worsening the situation.
+After motivation from Lisa and his son Bart, Homer tries to find a way to get Marge out of jail, and goes to Mr. Burns for help.
+At closing arguments, Marge argues that the fake wine is a replica of the original with no differences, thus no harm has been done.
+After hearing from both sides, the judge ultimately dismisses the case and declares the fake wine to be real.
+After the judge leaves, Mr. Burns explains that he bribed the judge so that fake collectibles owned by the rich retain their value.
+Smithers is disappointed to have been saved by a rich person, but Marge asserts that they can use the proceeds from the auction on charitable endeavors.